pingcap/docs-cn/report-issue.md

+---
+title: Report an Issue
+summary: Report an issue with your TiDB installation.
+category: support
+---

 # Report an Issue

 We strive to make TiDB compatible with MySQL 5.7.
 If you discover a difference in behavior that is not documented, a bug, or strange performance characteristics please [create a new issue in GitHub](https://github.com/pingcap/tidb/issues).